September, 2017 – Volume 10, Issue 9

 To help build community ties, West Sixth hosts a running club, yoga classes, a Wednesday night farmer’s market and a Pedaling for a Purpose charity program in partnership with the Bluegrass Cycling Club.

 The Environmental Sustainability Resource Center (ESRC) is a member of the Pollution Prevention Resource Exchange (P2Rx™), a national network of regional information centers.
 The objective of the ESRC is to provide technical environmental sustainability information and training to industrial service providers in EPA Regions 3 & 4.
 The primary service area for the ESRC is EPA Region 3 & 4.
 Region 3 includes Virginia, West Virginia, Pennsylvania, D.C., Delaware and Maryland.
 Region 4 includes Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina and Tennessee.
 ESRC resources and staff are available to users in industry, consulting and universities.
 Please visit the ESRC website or call toll free (855) 531-3772 for more information.

 GreenBiz advances the opportunities at the intersection of business, technology and sustainability.
 Through its websites, events, peer-to-peer network and research, GreenBiz promotes the potential to drive transformation and accelerate progress — within companies, industries and in the very nature of business.
 Since 1991, GreenBiz has chronicled and been a catalyst for thought leadership in aligning environmental responsibility with profitable business practices.

-Currently on the GreenBiz website by Andrea Brown:
+Currently on the GreenBiz website by Ellen Martin:

 Find the latest articles, videos and resources on the GreenBiz website.